 P1: (5.6) Climb up the right-facing broken corner to the ledge, then climb up a crack with a small tree (V1).
-Continue on the easier ground above the tree, make a balancy move (crux), and then climb up to the GT ledge.
+Continue on the easier ground above the tree, make a balancey move up a headwall (crux), and then climb up to the GT ledge.
 This pitch is a nice and well-protected outing, and you can traverse to the last pitches of routes between Snake and Arrow.

 P2: (5.7) Climb a huge right-facing corner, pass a bush, choke off grass and a big tree.
 Continue up the crack (hand to fist jam at the bottom, chicken wing at the top) to the ledge with rap slings.

 V1 5.8 G FA: Joe Bridges, Dick Williams, 1987

 From the Snake crack move out left and climb difficult looking finger-crack through an overhanging bulge.